A ten year pro-bono relationship

 Regular Board reviews and a new focus on developing a Director pipeline of highly-qualified and motivated professionals added significant depth to the Boardroom and empowered the Board to respond to numerous complex issues.

 During Andrew’s time as Chairman, St Barts embarked on a major project to build its new home in East Perth.
 The previous Chairman, CEO and Andrew, together with the assistance and support of the entire Board and leadership team, were successful in securing land and funding to build a $35 million, award-winning facility which increased the organisation’s capacity by 150 beds.

-For this work, Andrew won the inaugural AICD PWC Director Award for Excellence in the Not-for-Profit Sector in 2013.
+For this work, Andrew won the AICD PWC Director Award for Excellence in the Not-for-Profit Sector.